canjs/can-model/docs/makeFindOne.md

 @param {Model.findOneData} findOneData

-[can-model.findOne] is implemented with a `String`, [can-util.dom.ajax ajax settings object], or [can-model.findOneData findOneData] function.
-If it is implemented as a `String` or [can-util.dom.ajax ajax settings object], those values are used to create a [can-model.findOneData findOneData] function.
+[can-model.findOne] is implemented with a `String`, [http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings ajax settings object], or
+[can-model.findOneData findOneData] function.
+If it is implemented as a `String` or [http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings ajax settings object], those values are used to create a [can-model.findOneData findOneData] function.

 The [can-model.findOneData findOneData] function is passed to `makeFindOne`. `makeFindOne`